 If they are not available, open your account as an individual and request the appropriate application(s) to have a co-applicant added at a later date.

 Q: How many joint owners can I have on a savings account?

-A: You can have as many joint owners on a savings account as you would like.
+A: You can have up to three joint owners on a savings account.

 Q: How many joint owners can I have on a checking account?

-A: You can have two joint owners on a checking account.
+A: You can have up to three joint owners on a checking account.

 Q: Can I have more than one savings or checking account?

 A: There is no limit to the number of savings or checking accounts you can establish.